Management Team

 Senior Financial Services Specialist

-Yaa joined the Office of Homeless Care and Coordination as the Senior Financial Services Specialist in October 2021.
+Yaa joined Housing and Homelessness Servcies as the Senior Financial Services Specialist in October 2021.
 She received her a BS in Health Science and worked in the public health sector for 9 years focusing on Maternal, Child, and Adolescent Health.
 Realizing that she had a passion for administration she received an MBA from Cal State East Bay in 2020.
 She comes to the County of Alameda in hopes of increasing and strengthening her skills in public finance and supporting programs that aim to improve the lives and well-being of people and communities.
 Yaa enjoys reading, exploring, and traveling in her spare time.

 Yaa Enin